AdrianKoshka/bach-papers/poc/user-docs/quotes.md

 )
 ```

-Let's break this document down, the first line contains the word `list`, this is
+Let's break this document down: The first line contains the word `list`, this is
-simply to signal to the parser, what type of document/SCHEMA you're using.
+simply to signal to the parser, what type of document/schema you're using.
 Then
 comes:

 ```